Skip to content

 -d "$DECODED_PAYMENT_SIGNATURE"

-Change 3: Return PAYMENT-RESPONSE Header (v2)
+Change 3: Return PAYMENT-RESPONSE header (v2)

 After successful settlement, include the result in a PAYMENT-RESPONSE header so buyers can confirm finality.